 Vergil E. Noble, RPA (Ph.D., Michigan State University, 1983; Archeologist) Historical Archeology, 18th-century French fur trade, 19th-century settlement and transportation systems, Great Lakes and Mississippi River valley.
 Advisor for National Historic Landmarks in the Midwest Region and contact for National Historic Landmarks.

 Karin M. Roberts (M.A.
 Anthropology, University of Nebraska, 1995; M.A.
 Museum Studies, University of Nebraska, 1999; Curator and Archeological Collections Program Manager) 19th century material culture, settlement of the west, archeological ethics, library, paleobotany, collections management.
 Contact for: Collections.

 Timothy M. Schilling (Ph.D.
 Anthropology, Washington University in St. Louis, 2010, Archeologist) Midwestern and Southeastern Prehistory, monumental architecture, climate and climate change, geoarchaeology, GIS, complex societies, food productions, ancient hunting strategies.

 Jay T. Sturdevant, RPA (M.A., University of Nebraska 2001; Archeologist) Fur Trade and Contact Period Archeology, Late 19th Century Urban Archeology, Prehistory of the Midwest and Southeastern United States.

 Anne M. Wolley Vawser (M.A., University of Nebraska 1988; Archeologist) Plains, Mountains, Rock Art, Predictive Modeling, Spatial Analysis, Information Management.
-Contact for: Archeological Information Management services, Library, Geographic Information Systems (GIS) and Global Positioning Systems (GPS) services, Archeological Sites Management Information System (ASMIS) database.
+Contact for: Archeological Information Management services, Geographic Information Systems (GIS) and Global Positioning Systems (GPS) services, Archeological Sites Management Information System (ASMIS) database.